cchoi1/svm/README.md

-# Machine Learning - Image Segmentation
+# Using an SVM to Perform Image Segmentation

 ### Supported Learners